 Low light plants will do best if provided with PAR values in the range of 15-30.
 Medium and High light plants need PAR values of at least 30, with higher PAR values potentially leading to ‘faster’ growth.

 As I will discuss shortly, more is not always better when it comes to lighting.
 Providing too much light can often times result in an algae farm and much frustration.

 Compared to lighting and certainly CO2, fertilization can be easy to accomplish, but difficult to understand and plan for.
 There are many solutions for providing the plants with the minerals that they need, such as Seachem Flourish or other ready made liquid fertilizers, as well as dry fertilizers.

 The methodology that I believe in strongly is dosing dry fertilizers using the EI (Estimative Index).
-I hope to write other articles specific to EI and also to dry dosing.
+I have an article on dry dosing that explains where to get dry fertilizers and how to dose.
 The basic premise of EI dosing is to provide the plants with more fertilizer than they need and then ‘reset’ the tank with weekly 50% water changes.
 Dry dosing usually includes: Potassium Nitrate (KNO3), Potassium Phosphate (KH2PO4), Potassium Sulfate (K2SO4), and Trace elements (using a product called CSM + B or similar).